 The Birds (1963)

 Another San Francisco classic and Alfred Hitchcock gem, The Birds features a wealthy San Francisco socialite who pursues a potential boyfriend to a small Northern California town that slowly takes a turn for the bizarre when birds of all kinds suddenly begin to attack people.
 The film was set throughout the Bay Area and was filmed almost entirely in Bodega Bay.
-It was also inspired by a true story of birds in Capitola when a group of birds ate toxic algae and began ramming into buildings in an apparent act of rage.
+It was also inspired by a true story of birds in Capitola who ate toxic algae and began ramming into buildings in an apparent act of rage.

 The Fog (1980)